 The multiple is dependent on a variety of factors which assign more or less risk to a business.
 So, the less risky your business, the higher your multiple.
 These factors include:

-• Type of business model — some are more risky than others
+- Type of business model — some are riskier than others

 Doing the math, you can see that a higher multiple will result in a higher price for your business.